arista-eosext/PingCheck/README.md

 configuration files, because it automatically goes into configuration mode.

 Additional dependencies and caveats:
--This requires EOS SDK.
+*This requires EOS SDK.
--All new EOS releases include the SDK.
+*All new EOS releases include the SDK.
--Tested on EOS release 4.21.1F
+*Tested on EOS release 4.21.1F
--VRFs are not supported in this release.
+*VRFs are not supported in this release.

 ## Example